hsanjuan/crubyflie/README.md

 end
 ```

 That's pretty much all.
 As you see, instead of declaring callbacks, registering them etc. We let the user pass blocks, which are run when the data is available.

 In Crubyflie, params are read and set synchronously, while the block passed to `start_logging()` will be called repeteadly and asynchrnously until `stop_logging()` is invoked.
 Console offers both synchronous `read()` and asynchronous `start_reading()` options.

-There are some examples in the `examples` folder.
+**There are some examples in the `examples` folder**.
 Read the gem documentation to get full information of the parameters for each function call.

 Contributing